Professor

 feliceg@uncw.edu

 Gene A. Felice II bridges his creative practice across art, science, education and design, developing a sustainable network of innovation, living systems, and emerging technologies.
 His hybrid practice grows at the intersection of nature and technology, developing coactive systems as arts science research.
-His interactive work uses input sources from bio / eco sensors, cameras and touch screens, feeding output to motors, LED’s, video projectors and more.
-These interdependent systems of hardware and software translate research into interactive, multi-sensory puzzles.
-Video and animated imagery displayed via projection mapping transform surfaces into three-dimensional storytelling systems.
-Throughout his creative process, emerging technologies such as 3D printing, laser cutting & CNC milling hybridize with analog methods such as wood fabrication, lost wax bronze casting, ceramics, glass casting and more.
-While keeping site specific histories in mind, he blends these varied passions into a framework of creative collaboration.
+While keeping site specific histories in mind, he builds these varied passions into a framework of creative collaboration.

-Gene A. Felice II is an assistant professor in Digital / Studio Art within the department of Art & Art History at the University of North Carolina Wilmington where he is developing the Coaction Lab for interdisciplinary collaboration.
-His work has been featured nationally at the Cameron Art Museum, the Yerba Buena Center for the Arts in San Francisco, internationally at Sussex University in the UK, at ISEA Hong Kong and as a 2018 American Arts Incubator / State Dept. funded exchange artist based in Alexandria Egypt.
+Gene II is an associate professor in Digital / Studio Art within the department of Art & Art History at the University of North Carolina Wilmington where he is developing the Coaction Lab for interdisciplinary collaboration.
+He is a co-founder of the Algae society, an international, collaborative group of artists and scientists.
+His work has been featured at the Cameron Art Museum, the MOXI museum in Santa Barbara, CA, the Yerba Buena Center for the Arts in San Francisco and internationally at Sussex University in the UK, at ISEA Hong Kong and as an American Arts Incubator, State Dept. funded exchange artist based in Alexandria Egypt.

 EDUCATION: